Guide to Streaming Video Services

 In August 2025, ESPN also launched an eponymous stand-alone streaming service, ESPN Unlimited, which includes all 12 ESPN network channels, plus fantasy sports.
 There’s also a lower-priced, stripped-down plan called ESPN Select, which is essentially a streaming version of ESPN+.
 (You don’t get NFL games on ESPN+.)
 Existing ESPN+ subscribers essentially become subscribers of the lower-priced ESPN Select plan, with access to all ESPN+ content.
 The company also rolled out a new ESPN streaming app.

 The company also announced that it reached a deal with the NFL to acquire the NFL Network, NFL Red Zone, and NFL Fantasy from the league.
+It also now home to WWE events like “WrestleMania.”

-Sign up for ESPN and ESPN+.
+Sign up for ESPN, ESPN Select, ESPN Unlimited

 Fox One